sanity-io/sanity-plugin-mux-input/README.md

 ### Accepted File Types

 By default, the plugin accepts both video and audio files (`['video/*', 'audio/*']`).
-You can configure which file types are accepted by the input:
+You can configure which file types are accepted either globally at the plugin level or per-field at the schema level.

+#### Plugin-level configuration

+Configure accepted file types for all `mux.video` fields globally:

 ```js
 import {muxInput} from 'sanity-plugin-mux-input'